ScottWorks/Javascript-Deep-Dive/Part-1-Lexical-Scope-and-Closures/Closure.md

 1. Keeping data private and encapsulated (i.e. module pattern)

 2. Allowing us to create multiple instances that are independent.
-    - Keep in mind that the inner function isnt actually returning the variable to the outer function, therefore we must interact with the variables in the inner function.

 ```js
 function outer() {